AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_02_CONTEXT.md

 **Confidence scoring**

-CS-A_02 is based on the set of components and tools identified, how many of (and how often) these have been assessed for their risk and impact for XYZ, and the sources of risk and issue data identified.
+CS-A_02 is based on the set of components and tools identified, how many of (and how often) these have been assessed for their risk and impact for uProtocol, and the sources of risk and issue data identified.

 **Checklist**